baojie/leansemanticweb/Bibliography.md

 These are some books and resources that are useful for the development of lean semantic web.
 It's not just about RDF/SPARQL/OWL etc, rathor, also including many other mature industrial pratices of how to leverage the power of structured data in the Web age.

+What are the inclusion criteria?
+* state of the art
+* practice over theories
+* actable pratice over encyclopedia
+* proven technologies

 Also see: [Syllabus](/Syllabus.md/)

 ## Section 1 Data Representation